 Brightcove’s technology claims to defeat ad-blockers and succeed in inserting video ads into content streams.
 While it’s not clear if this method is able to defeat the latest generation of ad-blockers, it’s still valuable for businesses following that model of content monetization.
 Additionally, their marketing tools are valuable and functional.

-The Ooyala management platform is relatively easy to use.
+Overall, Ooyala’s FLM is a set of video management tools to help publishers with everything from production to publishing and analytics.
+This platform is relatively easy to use.
 Features include batch uploads, an open API, and default HTML5 video playback with Flash fallback.
 The highlight, however, is the analytics tool.
 Content recommendations leverage data gathering to provide personalized results for users, which is another major plus.

 As far as monetization, Ooyala’s focus is on advertising revenue.
 They do offer subscription video monetization functionality and a transaction system, allowing you to blend all three models.